 The loco has been a member of the fleet at Llangollen since 1996, following purchase from Pete Waterman.
 In her mainline days as a British Rail machine she saw allocation to several of the legendary BR Traction Maintenance Depots, many of which are now sadly history.
 You can find out more about her life pre-2009 on the History page.
 She carried British railways two-tone green with full yellow ends, retaining as-withdrawn front ends featuring marker lights in place of headcode boxes and fixed-beam halogen headlights.
 She was named “Orion” by Murray Brown upon re-launch to traffic, a name inspired by her unofficial BR painted-on Tinsley TMD name of “Oribi” (a species of African Deer).

 1566 is currently reaching the end of a top-end power unit, cooler group and bodywork overhaul.
-She is being returned to as-built 1964 external condition, the halogen headlights and NRN aerials have been removed and 4-digit headcode boxes are being re-installed in place of market light panels.
+She is being returned to near as-built 1964 external condition, the halogen headlights having been removed and 4-digit headcode boxes re-installed in place of market light panels.
 One end of the loco had no recessed marker light panel following repairs to collision damage carried out at Crewe works, this was reinstated in December 2015.